lambergmiki/Budget-RSS-Feed-Reader/README.md

 ## Contact

-Did you find bugs that are not yet listed as [TODO: issues], or do you simply want a chat?
+Did you find bugs that are not yet listed as [issues](https://github.com/lambergmiki/Budget-RSS-Feed-Reader/issues), or do you simply want a chat?
 E-mail me or send me a DM on LinkedIn (both can be found at the top of this README!).

 ## Acknowledgments